CraftAcademy/library-challenge/user_stories.md

 I want to see both title and author of the book

 As a Library
-In order to update the book status
+In order to update the book status   :done (check_out) I want to allow visitors to check out books

+As a Library
-I want to allow visitors to check out books
+In order to update the book status   :done (check_in) I want to allow visitors to check in books

 As a Library
 In order to make sure that other visitors can access the same checked out book